How to check battery health of your Android mobile phone

 Battery health on Infinix

-Step 4: On this page, the Maximum Battery Capacity percentage will indicate your battery health
+Step 4: On this page, the Maximum Battery Capacity percentage will display your battery health

 Battery health on Infinix